 - Designed specifically for those with autism and other special needs

 - Libraries include lessons developed by a BCBA

 - Versions for home use and for teacher and professional use

 In June Brain Parade unveiled a See.Touch.Learn.
-Site Edition designed specifically for schools which includes a private community for sharing content as well as training and support.
+Site Edition designed specifically for schools which include a private community for sharing content as well as training and support.
 What other app company offers that? – See more

-All schools dealing with special needs students should be looking into implementing See.Touch.Learn., not only to take advantage of this brilliant picture card learning system, but also to benefit from this growing community and all it has to offer.
+All schools dealing with special needs students should be looking into implementing See.Touch.Learn., not only to take advantage of this brilliant picture card learning system but also to benefit from this growing community and all it has to offer.